Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Mathematical Modeling AMoD Systems

 \subsubsection{Assumptions}

-Vehicle-centric models assume that system dynamics can be described and controlled at the level of individual vehicles.
-The state of each vehicle typically includes location, occupancy, battery level, and assigned task (e.g., serving a customer or rebalancing)\cite{enders2023hybrid,alonso2017demand,boewing2020vehicle}.
-Control actions, such as dispatching, routing, and rebalancing, are determined independently for each vehicle, often based on local or partially observed information.
+Vehicle-centric models assume that system dynamics are described and controlled at the individual-vehicle level: each vehicle has a state (location, occupancy, battery level, assigned task such as serving a customer or rebalancing)~\cite{enders2023hybrid,alonso2017demand,boewing2020vehicle}, and control actions (dispatching, routing, rebalancing) are chosen per vehicle, often based on local or partially observed information.